A village hotel on the edge of the IJsselmeer, twenty minutes from Amsterdam centre, for those fleeing the crowded canals.

 Restaurants, bar, service

 The restaurant occupies the ground floor, tables facing the windows overlooking the water.
-Menu focused on fish and seafood, daily supply, simple preparations that let the produce shine.
+Menu centred on fish and seafood, daily supply, simple preparations that let the product speak.
 Breakfast is included in the rate, served in the dining room or brought to the room via room service.
-Mixed clientele: hotel guests and Amsterdammers who come to dine at weekends, booking advised.
+Mixed clientele: hotel residents and Amsterdammers who come to dine at weekends, booking advised.

 Highlights